allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/how_clearml_is_used_by_a_data_scientist.md

 So what I'm doing here and this is actually really cool.
 I'm using a single link to a zip file that I made, which is a subset of the complete data, so it only has like 120 samples or something, and then we use that to iterate really quickly.
-We also have the part to the Urbansounds full dataset, which we then label as `full dataset` and that will give us the freedom to switch between subset and full dataset.
+We also have the part to the UrbanSounds full dataset, which we then label as `full dataset` and that will give us the freedom to switch between subset and full dataset.
 So I will essentially create two ClearML data versions, one with the subset, one with the full dataset, and that will allow me to very quickly change without having the whole thing, with different versions on my desk all the time.
 What I used to do is then have different versions or different